TomekMatuszek/wroclaw_taxonomy/README.md

 ## About

-This package consists of one class called `Dendrite` which groupes set of points into clusters based on Wroclaw taxonomy method.
+This package consists of one class called `Dendrite` which enables user to create dendrite out of set of points based on Wroclaw taxonomy method.
+It uses euclidean distance to group objects into possibly similar groups.
+In the next steps, each group is merged with the other closest group until the whole dataset is combined into one coherent dendrite.

+User can export results to GeoJSON file or visualise them using `plot()` and `animate()`.

 ## Installation